dgd-strategies/dietaryindex/README.md

 **dietaryindex** is an R package that provides user-friendly, streamlined methods for standardizing the compilation of dietary intake data into index-based dietary patterns to enable the assessment of adherence to these patterns in epidemiologic and clinical studies.
 It has been peer-reviewed and published in the **[American Journal of Clinical Nutrition](https://ajcn.nutrition.org/article/S0002-9165(24)00672-5/abstract)**.

+The original R package sources now live under the `r_pkg/` directory.
+A Python reimplementation is available separately under `python/`.

 ## User-friendly tutorial page
 ___
 ### We have created a modern, user-friendly tutorial page for the dietaryindex package.
 Check it out!